GehDoc/vscode-textile-preview/README.md

 [![Build Status](https://travis-ci.org/GehDoc/vscode-textile-preview.svg?branch=master)](https://travis-ci.org/GehDoc/vscode-textile-preview)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3273/badge)](https://bestpractices.coreinfrastructure.org/projects/3273)

-Full featured document live preview for the [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)) markup language.
+Full featured document live preview and rich language support, for the [Textile markup language](https://textile-lang.com/).

 *Beta version !!
 See the [Roadmap](#roadmap).*

-Based on the source code of [Visual Studio Code's Markdown Language Features](https://github.com/microsoft/vscode/tree/master/extensions/markdown-language-features), it uses a modified version of [textile.js](https://github.com/GehDoc/textile-js) Textile to HTML parser in order to display live preview.
+Based on the source code of [Visual Studio Code's Markdown Language Features](https://github.com/microsoft/vscode/tree/master/extensions/markdown-language-features), it uses [a modified version of textile.js Textile parser](https://github.com/GehDoc/textile-js) in order to display the live preview.

 ## Working with Textile

-Create or open any file with a .textile extension, and then you can toggle the visualization of the editor between the code and the preview of the [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)) file.
+Create or open any file with a .textile extension, and then you can toggle the visualization of the editor between the code and the preview of the Textile file.
 To switch between views, press (<kbd>Ctrl+Shift+V</kbd>) in the editor.
 You can view the preview side-by-side (<kbd>Ctrl+K</kbd> <kbd>V</kbd>) with the file you are editing and see changes reflected in real-time as you edit.

 ![Demo](https://raw.githubusercontent.com/GehDoc/vscode-textile-preview/master/media/readme/video_scroll-sync.resized.gif)